Business ethics and transparency

 Orion has a vast network of suppliers in over 50 countries.
 Our supplier base supplies us with packaging materials, raw materials (e.g. active pharmaceutical ingredients) and products.
 In addition, we rely on outside partners for the supply of services and materials to support our core businesses (referred to as indirect procurement).
 Orion’s own activities cover only part of the value chain of our products and we recognise the importance of ensuring and developing sustainable supply chain management.
 This is essential as many of our sustainability risks are related to our global supply chain and as most potential for reducing our product’s environmental impact lies in manufacturing stage.

 At Orion, we continuously aim to reduce our environmental burden and manage the social risks in our supply chain.
 In addition to our own efforts, we see that a common vision and shared responsibility is an effective way to improve and develop best practices in sustainable supply chain management.
 Orion is a member of the Pharmaceutical Supply Chain Initiative (PSCI), an industry initiative focusing on promoting and continuously improving the pharmaceutical supply chain in the areas of labour, ethics, environment, health and safety, and responsible procurement practices.
+Orion has included the PSCI Principles in the Orion Third Party Code of Conduct.
 We actively participate in PSCI committees, share information within the network and utilize the sustainable supply chain management tools that PSCI offers.

 Open and transparent communication